TheAcharya/MarkerData-Website/docs/User Guide/General.md

 ### Destination

 Select your desired location by clicking on the Folder Icon.
-Alternatively, the Trash Icon may be utilised to reset and clear the stored path.

 ### Folder Format